cmayron/Legal-Calculus/README.md

 # **XIII.
 THE MANIFESTO SENTENCE**

-**LCES is the first architecture to reveal that procedural literacy is not knowledge but sequence — and that the human Strategist is the sovereign intelligence that governs the constitutional stack.**
+**LCES™ is the first architecture to reveal that procedural literacy is not knowledge but sequence — and that the human Strategist is the sovereign intelligence that governs the constitutional stack.**

 ---